ryannhg/hugo-starter/content/_index.md

 +++
 [hero]
-subtitle = "It's so fast, man!" title = "Welcome to Hugo"
+subtitle = "It's so fast, man!" title = "Welcome to Hugo?"

 +++